The Greatest Barefoot Runners of all Time

-Elliott held the world record for the mile and at the Rome Olympic Games, he won the gold medal in the 1,500 meters and bettered his own world record with a time of 3:35.6.
-Eliott himself credited his success to his famous but eccentric coach, Percy Cerrutty.
-The latter embraced a mind-body, holistic approach to training that was centred around barefoot runs on sand dunes, whilst discussing poetry and philosophy for mental stimulation and following a special hairshirt diet.
-As Eilliot ran up and down the sand dunes, Cerutty would shout “Faster – it’s only pain.”
+Elliott held the world record for the mile and at the Rome Olympic Games, he won the gold medal in the 1500 meters and bettered his own world record with a time of 3:35.6.
+Elliott himself credited his success to his famous but eccentric coach, Percy Cerutty.
+The latter embraced a mind-body, holistic approach to training that was centred around barefoot runs on sand dunes, whilst discussing poetry and philosophy for mental stimulation and following a special hair shirt diet.
+As Elliot ran up and down the sand dunes, Cerutty would shout “Faster – it’s only pain.”

 Achievements: British 3 Miles Champion and European 5K Champion

 “At sub-5:00 mile pace, the gain in efficiency with bare feet is 1 percent, which means a 100m advantage in a 10,000m.
 In actual racing, I found another advantage is that you can accelerate more quickly,”